sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/opentelemetry.md

 #### Probabilistic sampler

-The probabilistic sampler hashes a Trace IDs and determines whether a trace should be sampled based on this hash.
+The probabilistic sampler hashes Trace IDs and determines whether a trace should be sampled based on this hash.
 Note that semantic convention of tags on a trace take precedence over Trace ID hashing when deciding whether a trace should be sampled or not.

 Refer to the next snippet for an example on how to update the configuration to enable sampling using the probabilistic sampler.